SiddarthaRangu/resume_analyzer/README.md

 The application requires both the backend and frontend servers to be running simultaneously.

 1.  **Start the Backend Server:**
-    Open a terminal, navigate to the `/backend` directory, and run:
+    -   Open a terminal, ensure you are in the `/backend` directory and your virtual environment is activated.
+    -   Run the Uvicorn server:
         ```sh
-    node server.js
+        uvicorn app.main:app --reload
         ```
-    The server will start and be listening on `http://localhost:5001`.
+    -   The server will start and be listening on `http://localhost:8000`.

 2.  **Start the Frontend Development Server:**
-    Open a **second, separate** terminal, navigate to the `/frontend` directory, and run:
+    -   Open a **second, separate** terminal and navigate to the `/frontend` directory.
+    -   Run the React start script:
         ```sh
         npm start
         ```
-    This will launch the React application, which should automatically open in your web browser at `http://localhost:3000`.
+    -   This will launch the React application, which should automatically open in your web browser at `http://localhost:3000`.
 You can now use the app!